uni2u/uni2u.github.io/about_me.md

 ## About Me

+YongYoon SHIN
-YongYoon SHIN He worked as a research engineer at [ETRI](https://etri.re.kr/eng/main/main.etri), KOREA, between 2010 and NOW.
+He worked as a senior engineer at [ETRI](https://etri.re.kr/eng/main/main.etri), KOREA, between 2010 and NOW.

 He has been working for ETRI as a Senior Engineer since 2011.